STAND. COM. REP. NO. 1481

-Your Committee on Judiciary & Hawaiian Affairs, to which was referred S.B.
-No. 1260, S.D.
-1, entitled:
+Your Committee on Ways and Means, to which was referred H.B.
+No. 213 entitled:

-"A BILL FOR AN ACT RELATING TO CRIMINAL PRETRIAL REFORM,"
+"A BILL FOR AN ACT RELATING TO JURY DUTY,"

 begs leave to report as follows:

-As affirmed by the record of votes of the members of your Committee on Judiciary & Hawaiian Affairs that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 1260, S.D.
-1, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
-No. 1260, S.D.
-1, H.D.
-1, and be referred to your Committee on Finance.
+As affirmed by the record of votes of the members of your Committee on Ways and Means that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 213, and recommends that it pass Third Reading.

 Respectfully submitted on behalf of the members of the Committee on Ways and Means,